thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 the API docs for that class.

-In order to specify a value for our parameter, and given an HTTP session attribute called user, we would have:
+In order to specify a value for our parameter, and given an HTTP session attribute called `user`, we would have:

 ```html
 <p th:utext="#{home.welcome(${session.user.name})}">Welcome to our grocery store, Sebastian Pepper!</p>